datomatic/enum-helper/README.md

 ### Translations
-This helper permits to use enums on a multilanguage context.
+This helper permits to use of enums in a multilanguage context.

-The helper is not included on base `EnumHelper` trait and not depend on it, so if you need it you must use `EnumBaseTranslation` and implement the abstract `translate()` method to define the translation.
+The helper is not included on the base `EnumHelper` trait and does not depend on it, so if you need it you must use `EnumBaseTranslation` and implement the abstract `translate()` method to define the translation.
-If you are using Laravel you can use [`EnumLaravelTranslation` trait](#laravel) istead.
+If you are using Laravel you can use [`EnumLaravelTranslation` trait](#laravel) instead.

 You can use it on both pure enums and `BackedEnum`.
 ```php